laikaland/moldymolderson/README.md

 sharing selfshipper, tree (bfdi) and noodle (gorillaz) are my lovely wives

-i like object shows, analog horror (my favorite is the vintage 8 universe fans plsss int bro), crk, pokemon, natm, madoka magica, & lots of other stuff. i have a big list in my strawpage
+i like object shows, analog horror (vintage8 🙏🙏), crk, pokemon, natm, madoka magica, & lots of other stuff. i have a big list in my strawpage

 ---------------------------------------